Kimserey/BlogArchive/20181012_local_jenkins_docker.md

 ## Conclusion

 Today we saw how to setup a fully functional CI/CD pipeline with Jenkins and deployment via docker.
 This is meant to be used for local development to try and discover the possibilities of Jenkins pipeline.
 It can also be used to test your docker containers locally.
+In this post we started by looking into how to setup Jenkins locally via Docker container.
+Then we moved to setting up the pipeline itself to enable continuous integration and we finished by setting up a pipeline which would deploy a container with our application to imitate what a CI/CD pipeline would do for an application.
+From this setup, we can now easily test code on Jenkinsfile with pipelines locally without affecting our deployed setup.
+Hope you liked this post, see you next time!